maitrix-org/llm-reasoners/examples/ReasonerAgent-Web/README.md

 ```

 **Notes:**
-* One way to speed up the inference is to open several terminals and run inference on separate slices of the data.
+* One way to speed up the dataset inference is to open several terminals and run inference on separate slices of the data.
 * The agent outputs will be stored under `browsing_data` and will be automatically loaded for evaluation.
 * Optionally, `--model` can be set to path to a config file for module-wise LLM specification.
 Example config files with which we ran our experiments are provided [here](configs/).
 * Running WebArena requires setup on an Amazon EC2 Instance following the [official guide](https://github.com/web-arena-x/webarena/blob/main/environment_docker/README.md#pre-installed-amazon-machine-image-recommended).
 Then the evaluation can be run with the example [script](evaluation/webarena/run_inference.sh) provided.